getCUJO/QoOID/draft-ietf-ippm-qoo.md

 packet loss {{RFC6673}}, {{RFC7680}}, delays {{RFC2681}},{{RFC7679}}, and (one-way) delay variations {{RFC3393}}), correlated to application performance, and relatively understandable for end-users, similar to QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}}.

-If these requirements are met, QoO is a middle ground between QoS and QoE metrics and allows an end-user to understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
+If these requirements are met, QoO is a middle ground between QoS and QoE metrics and allows end-users to understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
 Examples are how quickly a web page loads, the smoothness of a video conference, or whether or not a video game has any perceptible lag.